Duncanma/Blog/content/Blog/2004-07-29-new-coding-4-fun-article-up.md

-**Summary:** Duncan Mackenzie describes his process to build a &#8220;Quick Poll&#8221; using Visual Basic and ASP.NET.
+**Summary:** Duncan Mackenzie describes his process to build a "Quick Poll" using Visual Basic and ASP.NET.

-Recent discussions have motivated me to add some &#8216;anti-repeat-voting&#8217; code to this sample&#8230; I&#8217;ve finished up most of the changes, so grab the sample from the article if you are interested and then watch this space for more information on the additions!
+Recent discussions have motivated me to add some &#8216;anti-repeat-voting' code to this sample...
+I've finished up most of the changes, so grab the sample from the article if you are interested and then watch this space for more information on the additions!